fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 Notes:

--   The token ‘C’ is inserted in a flight plan to indicate a cruise climb phase.
+- The token `C` is inserted in a flight plan to indicate a cruise climb phase.
 This does not appear in the FIXM logical model.
-The presence of an instance of class *CruiseClimbStart* indicates cruise climb, as demonstrated in Figure 36.
+The presence of an instance of class `CruiseClimbStart` indicates cruise climb, as demonstrated in Figure 36.

--   The token ‘PLUS’ is used to indicate cruise climb is planned to commence above the specified level.
-This does not appear in the FIXM logical model.
-‘PLUS’ is indicated by an instance of *CruiseClimbStart* where *level* (of class *FlightLevelOrAltitudeOrRangeChoice*) is populated with an instance of FlightLevelOrAltitudeChoice), whereas a cruise/climb with an upper limit is indicated by an instance of *CruiseClimbStart* where *level* is populated with an instance of *VerticalRange*.
+- The token `PLUS` is used to indicate cruise climb is planned to commence above the specified level.
+This does not appear in the FIXM logical model. `PLUS` is indicated by an instance of `CruiseClimbStart` where `level` (of class `FlightLevelOrAltitudeOrRangeChoice`) is populated with an instance of FlightLevelOrAltitudeChoice), whereas a cruise/climb with an upper limit is indicated by an instance of `CruiseClimbStart` where `level` is populated with an instance of `VerticalRange`.

--   *CrusingSpeedChange* and *CruisingLevelChange* have an optional association *activation*.
+- `CrusingSpeedChange` and `CruisingLevelChange` have an optional association `activation`.
 There is no necessity to populate this attribute.

 Figure 36 presents examples of the three kinds of level constraint.